theabolton/abcdb/docs/project_description.rst

 * An information field may specify (change) the character encoding of the following lines.
-The current ABC specification tries to be clear that most of ABC being ASCII, except for "text strings" (such as tune titles), for which it is recommended that the encoding be specified.
+The current ABC specification tries to be clear that most of ABC is plain ASCII, except for "text strings" (such as tune titles), for which it is recommended that the encoding be specified.
 The top-half parser can respond to these character set changes, allowing it to pass only pre-decoded Unicode to the music code PEG parser.